 Imports any caption that was stored with the media file in the camera.
 Deselect this option if you want to delete this information, and type your own caption for each media file.

-Caption data may be stored in different places in a file.
+Note: Caption data may be stored in different places in a file.
 Deselecting this option only blocks EXIF caption data.

 Automatically Search For And Reconnect Missing Files

 Searches for missing, disconnected files.
 Select this option to avoid getting messages about disconnected files.